Personal guarantees pledge personal assets which the lender can seize if the borrower defaults.

 Personal guarantees mean that you pledge personal assets which the lender can seize if your company defaults.
-If your lender requires you take independent legal advice on the implications and risks under the personal guarantee – we can do this for you.
+Lenders require guarantors to take independent legal advice on the implications and risks under the personal guarantee – we can do this for you.

 Our fees for a review and signature to confirm you have received independent legal advice are £490 plus VAT.
 Where there is more than one guarantor for the same loan there is a discount.